inception-health/engineeringladders/Developer.md

   <img alt="Developer 6" src="charts/developer-6.png">
 </picture>

-- **Creates**: designs and creates new technologies that are widely used either by internal or external teams
+- **Expertise: Innovates**: designs and creates new technologies that are widely used either by internal or external teams
-- **Leads**: leads the technical excellence of the system and creates plans to mitigate outages
+- **System: Leads**: leads the technical excellence of the system and creates plans to mitigate outages
-- **Mentors**: mentors others to accelerate their career-growth and encourages them to participate
+- **People: Mentors**: mentors others to accelerate their career-growth and encourages them to participate
-- **Adjusts**: adjusts the team processes, listening to feedback and guiding the team through the changes
+- **Process: Adjusts**: adjusts the team processes, listening to feedback and guiding the team through the changes
-- **Company**: makes an impact on the whole tech organization
+- **Influence: Company**: makes an impact on the whole tech organization

 # Other Pages